 This policy will also apply to anyone driving a road-building machine or a vehicle that requires a Commercial Vehicle Operator’s Registration (CVOR).
 Violating this rule can result in fines, vehicle suspension, or mandatory enrolment in a treatment program.

+Legalization does not mean more leniency when it comes to enforcement of impaired driving laws.
 The penalties for violating these laws can cause major disruptions in your life.
 For some people, vehicle suspension means a loss of income.
 While fines could have a significant financial impact and a criminal record can result in a whole range of complications.
 This can include losing custody of children to employment problems.
 If you’re a high-risk driver or have already had contact with law enforcement while operating a vehicle, be extra cautious.
-Even a small level of THC in your blood could lead to significant complications, whether you’re actually under the influence or not.
+Even a small level of THC in your blood could lead to significant complications, whether you’re under the influence or not.

 550 Matheson Blvd W, Suite 111